Daphne-wu/cse15l-lab-reports/lab-report-1-week-2.md

 ## **Part 5**: Setting an SSH key
 We're going set an SSH key to avoid having to enter our password everytimg we log in or run **scp**.
 (We are going to use a program called **ssh-keygen**, which creates a pair of files called *public key* and *private key*.
-We are going to copy the public key to a particular location on the serve and the private key to a partiuclar location on the client.
-Then, the **ssh** command uses the pair of files in place of your passowrd.
+We are going to copy the public key to a specific location on the serve and the private key to a specific location on the client.
+By doing so, the **ssh** command is able to use the pair of files in place of the password.)

 To do so type the following in terminal on client (your computer):
 ```